sguzunov/docs/docs/developers/03_dev-tools/dev-tools.md

 Edit the selected context in the Main Editor of the Context Viewer by directly overwriting context values or property names.
 Save the context from the "Save" button of the editor to see the changes.

-In the example below the "Client List" application is listening for context updates on the "Red" Glue42 Channel.
+In the example below the "Client List" app is listening for context updates on the "Red" Glue42 Channel.
 The context of the "Red" Channel is opened in the Main Editor of the Context Viewer.
-See how when the ID of a client is updated, the "Client List" application responds automatically by selecting the respective client:
+See how when the ID of a client is updated, the "Client List" app responds automatically by selecting the respective client:

 ![Editing context](../../images/dev-tools/context-viewer/editing-context.gif)